afreeorange/mock-api/README.md

 }
 ```

-You'll get a 404 if the ID was not found.
+You'll get an HTTP 404 if the ID was not found.

 The API is a Bit Terrible
 -------------------------